 The Emory Observation Medicine program is nationally recognized for contributions to the clinical practice of observation medicine, national health care policy, education, and research.
 Emory’s observation units have been used as benchmark best-practice models in reports from the Institute of Medicine, the Health Care Advisory Board, the American College of Emergency Physicians, and the Center for Medicare and Medicaid Services.

-At our Emory affiliated hospitals we provide high quality, accelerated, protocol-driven care to selected emergency department patients.
+At our Emory-affiliated hospitals we provide high-quality, accelerated, protocol-driven care to selected emergency department patients.
 Observation services are provided in a pleasant setting by Emergency Department faculty and staff.
-Each of our primary hospitals has an observation unit called “Clinical Decision Units” which are nationally recognized benchmarks in this field.
+Each of our primary hospitals has an observation unit called a Clinical Decision Unit.
+These are nationally recognized benchmarks in this field.

 These units are staffed 24/7 with an attending emergency physician and associate provider.
-As a tertiary care university hospital, the CDU has a wide array of diagnostic testing to support protocol driven care of these patients – including cardiac stress imaging (nuclear, echo, MRI), echocardiography, coronary CTA, MRI / MRA brain and vascular imaging.
+As a tertiary care university hospital, the CDU has a wide array of diagnostic testing to support protocol-driven care of these patients – including cardiac stress imaging (nuclear, echo, MRI), echocardiography, MRI / MRA brain and vascular imaging.

 Leaders in the Emory Observation Medicine section have been instrumental leaders in this area of medicine over the last two decades.
 Emory leaders have been at the forefront of studying, refining, and promoting optimal models of delivery for emergency and observation services.
-They have served as advisors in the development of AMA CPT observation codes for physician payment, and CMS APC payment codes for the payment of hospital emergency department and observation services.
+They have served as advisors in the development of AMA CPT Observation codes for physician payment, and CMS APC payment codes for the payment of hospital emergency department and observation services.
 Dr. Ross served for three years on the CMS APC Advisory Panel, where he chaired the Observation and Visit Subcommittee and was instrumental in policy decisions regarding emergency and observation visits.
 He has also served as an advisor on observation policy issues for MedPAC, the Lewin Group, and the Health Care Advisory Board.